glassleo/OPie/README.md

 # OPie Continued

-This is a fan update of the addon [OPie](https://www.curseforge.com/wow/addons/opie) by Foxlit who no longer maintains his addons.
+This is a fan update of the addon [OPie](https://www.curseforge.com/wow/addons/opie) by Foxlit who no longer maintains their addons.

-Unfortunately copyright is a thing and Foxlit is somewhat of an asshole when it comes to letting people continue where he left off.
-While he has every right to do so legally, it really sucks for everyone who have come to rely on the addons.

-Here I am ignoring copyright law, which is why this repo is currently private.
-Will need to find a better solution long-term.

-## Change Log
+## Changes
 Last official release was Xe 6 on Jun 28, 2021

 ### Ys 1